MayaqqDev/cutscenary/README.md

 [![Github](https://cdn.jsdelivr.net/npm/@intergrav/devins-badges@2/assets/cozy/available/github_64h.png)](https://github.com/MayaqqDev/cutscenary/)
 ## `Information`

 This is a quite simple mod allowing you to add custom **text** cutscenes into your game!
-Use [Modrinth Maven](https://docs.modrinth.com/maven) if you want to use this in your mod, for example of how to use the code, you can look at [this example mod]().
+Use [Modrinth Maven](https://docs.modrinth.com/maven) if you want to use this in your mod, for example of how to use the code, you can look at [this example](https://github.com/MayaqqDev/cutscenary/tree/master/src/main/java/dev/mayaqq/example).

 ## `Community`